Explore-AI/udt-clean-water-toolkit/README.md

 ### devops

-Devops tools for application development and deployment.
+Devops tools for application, development, and deployment.

 ## 3. Development